Universal access

 Were you unable to get on the bus?

-2. If you have not received any instructions from the driver, contact STM customer service 514 786-4636 + 6 + 1 to report the incident and we will take over from there.
-Note: You will need to specify the date, time and bus number.
+• If you have not received any information from the driver, call STM customer service at 514 786-4636 + 6 to report your situation and a pick-up will be arranged.
+It's important to note the date, time and bus number.

 C